-Up to this point we have looked with great details at the reactor regulating system.
-In order to better understand the overall design of a CANDU type reactor, it is necessary to discuss the two shutdown systems.
+Up to this point we looked at details of the reactor regulating system.
+In order to better understand the overall design of a CANDU reactor, it is necessary to discuss the two shutdown systems.

 Contrary to RRS, the shutdown systems are not "active".
-Either they are fired, or they are not fired; and most of the time they are nor fired...).
+Either they are fired, or they are not fired; and most of the time they are not fired.
 The firing of the shutdown systems occurs when certain parameters exceed some pre-established setpoints determined by the designer, either during the design stage, or by ulterior analyses showing that changes are required.